renzomassobrio/my-webpage/main.md

 * [Scopus](https://www.scopus.com/authid/detail.uri?authorId=56454289900)

 ### News
+* **Dic 2017:** Our paper "A distributed platform for big data analysis in smart cities: combining Intelligent Transportation Systems and socioeconomic data for Montevideo, Uruguay" has been published in EAI Endorsed Transactions on Smart Cities ([link](http://eudl.eu/doi/10.4108/eai.19-12-2017.153478)).
 * **Nov 2017:** Our paper entitled "Automatic program generation: Virtual Savant for the knapsack problem" was accepted at the International Workshop on Optimization and Learning: challenges and applications ([OLA 2018](https://ola2018.sciencesconf.org/resource/page/id/5)).
 * **Nov 2017:** We delivered a short postgraduate course entitled "Foundations of Urban Informatics: data analysis and processing".
 [Course webpage (in spanish)](https://eva.fing.edu.uy/course/view.php?id=1108)